pdrabinski/GAN_Colorizer/README.md

 ### CIE-LAB

-This project will be utilizing the CIE-LAB color space to preserve the gray scaled image.
+This project utilized the CIE-LAB color space to preserve the gray scaled image.
 As shown in the picture below, the gray scaled images is simply the L value in LAB.
-Therefore, the generator will use the L spectrum as input and predict A and B. To view the results, the L layer and AB layers are concatenated and then converted to RGB.
+Therefore, the generator will use the L spectrum as input and predict A and B. To view the results, the L layer and the AB layers are concatenated and then converted to RGB.

 <p align='center'>
 <img src="/images/cie.png" width=360 style="float:center" />